MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-lists-as-tiles.md

     }
 ```

 There's no limit on the number of fields you can define in the `fieldgroup`.
 However, the client can only display five fields in addition to the image and verbose fields.
-If there are more than we recommend that you limit tiles to five data fields and one image field.

 > [!IMPORTANT]
 > By default, the `fieldgroup` named `DropDown` is interpreted as `Brick` when a `Brick` definition has not been set.
 The `DropDown` is typically set on entities such as customer, vendor, and items.
 For more information, see [Field Groups (Drop-Down Controls)](devenv-field-groups.md).

 ### Field layout in tiles

 The order of the fields determines how they appear in the layout of the tile, no matter the order in the page object.
-Depending on the number of columns that you define in the `fieldgroup`, the layout will dynamically change.
+Depending on the number of columns that you define in the `fieldgroup`, the layout dynamically changes.
 This concept is illustrated in the following figure:

 |Tile|Tall tile|
 |----|---------|